This overview is useful because it brings the conversation back to the layer that actually allocates CPU time, memory, device access, and isolation.

 Operating system

-The role of operating systems, key functions and types of OS.
+The role of operating systems, their core functions, and major OS families.

 User space and kernel space

-Select a step to see where work is executed and how the OS interacts with hardware.
+Select a step to see where code executes and how the operating system reaches the device layer.

 User space